Concept by: Susan Gagliano

 The schedule describes likely activities but may differ significantly based on the requests of the participants, and the trainer delivering the specific session.
 Course modifications are subject to the trainer’s discretion.
 If you would like to discuss a specific topic, please indicate it at least 4 weeks in advance.

-Day 1 – Course introduction & Conflict
+Day 1 – Course introduction & introduction to Conflict management

 - Lesson and discussion about group dynamics, positive and negative outcomes of conflict, aggressive behavior, bullying and various ‘roles’ played by group members.